 Private Equity Fund buys one of the largest home care companies in New York for over half a billion dollars.

-Help at Home announced today that the company has acquired two New York-based home care organizations: Preferred Home Care of NY and Edison Home Health Care.NEW YORK, NY, UNITED STATES, April 6, 2022 /EINPresswire.com/ -- Help at Home, a leading national provider of in-home, person-centered care, announced today that the company has acquired two New York-based home care organizations: Edison Home Health Care and Preferred Home Care of New York.
+Help at Home, announced today that the company has acquired two New York-based home care organizations: Edison Home Health Care and Preferred Home Care of NY.NEW YORK, NY, UNITED STATES, April 6, 2022 /EINPresswire.com/ -- Help at Home, a leading national provider of in-home, person-centered care, announced today that the company has acquired two New York-based home care organizations: Edison Home Health Care and Preferred Home Care of New York.
 Both organizations share a majority owner and provide a variety of home and community-based services, primarily focused on in-home personal care, serving multiple counties throughout the New York and Pennsylvania markets.

+"We are excited about the tremendous opportunity to add two quality organizations to the Help at Home family," said Help at Home CEO Chris Hocevar.
+"It is an example of the continued investment we're making to bring high-quality care into the home.
+At this stage of our evolution, adding scale enables us to provide better care delivery at the local level, accelerate our growth and further our mission to enable more individuals to experience Great Days and Meaningful Moments."

 Edison and Preferred offer traditional home care through licensed home care service agencies (LHCSA), as well as a Consumer-Directed Personal Assistance Program (CDPAP) service offering in the New York market.
 Together, the acquisitions add a combined 10,500 clients and 12,000 employees to Help at Home's current client and employee base.
 Edison provides services to individuals in 55 New York counties, primarily in the New York City metro area, Long Island and Upstate.
 Preferred provides services to individuals in 21 New York counties, primarily in New York City and Long Island.